clitetailor/cursornext/docs/02-writing-tests.md

   |      cursor
 ```

-To generate test case from block syntax, we can use the `block()` method:
+To generate test case from the block syntax, we can use the `block()` method:

 ```ts
 const { cursor, target } = t